score-spec/docs/content/en/docs/dependencies/_index.md

 linkTitle: "Declare dependencies"
 weight: 6
 description: >
-  Describes how to set dependent Workloads.
+  Describes how to set Workloads that are dependent on additional resources.
 ---

 Dependencies are user-defined resources that describe the relationship between Workloads.